Conversational Selling: How to Build Relationships and Drive Revenue for B2B

 Thankfully, CRM software and other tools can simplify the follow-up process.
 Program your app to send you notifications at predetermined intervals.
 That way, you don't forget to re-engage leads.
-Better yet, use automation to fire off follow-up sequences.
+Better yet, use automation to fire off follow-up workflows.

 Follow up with existing customers, too.
 This will help them feel valued and reinforce the idea that you care about them, not just the revenue they represent.
 It will also give you more upsell and cross-sell opportunities.

 8. Track Results + Optimize Your Conversational Selling Strategy

 Is your conversational sales strategy working?

 Take a look at your metrics to find out.
 Hopefully, you'll see your team's conversion rate and revenue numbers increase.
 You should see your average sales cycle length shrink, too.

 Most of these KPIs can be tracked in a quality CRM platform.
 But if you want even more control over your metrics, look at the integrations available to you.
 Close, for example, connects with apps like Chartmogul and Dreamdata to give you deeper insights.